 This is the only piece of postal history with a Jesús Jiménez issue stamp sent to Africa!
 The 2 biggest Jesús Jiménez collections in Costa Rica don’t have any piece of postal history sent to Africa.

 It has the arriving mark at Algeria.
 It was a common practice not to hand-stamp postcards at the arriving country during the early 1900’s.

 You can check some really interesting Jesús Jiménez’s issue errors here.

-Rare use of a cuban postal censor in Costa Rica mail.
+Rare use of a cuban postal censor in Costa Rica air mail.

-Cover from Esso Standard Oil with double WWII censor.
-Sent via air mail in May 18th, 19945 (11 days after Germany surrended).
+Air mail cover from Esso Standard Oil with double WWII censor.
+Sent via air mail in May 18th, 1945 (11 days after Germany surrended).
 As mentioned before, this cover has two censors.
 One “defensa continental” censorship tape, which is really common in Costa Rica mail.
-The other one is a cuban postal censor in hand stamp, that being honest, is the first time i see it.
+The other one is a Cuban postal censor in hand stamp, that being honest, is the first time i see it.

 The cover doesn’t have a receiving mark from La Habana.
 This is not an inconvenient since the censorship demonstrates it arrived at the island.

 Are you that kind of philatelic enthusiast that likes to surf the web looking for pics of stamps from time to time?

 Well, here I am to help you!
 I know that looking at stamps can be hypnotizing.
 I know that once you start, you’ll leave your computer until you saw the last one.

 I’ve been a Costa Rica stamp collector for over 20 years.
 And i’m pretty sure I never get tired of looking at stamps.